Table of Contents

 Tier III and IV locations are generally superior across the board.
 They will have better-trained staff, better security, and more excellent amenities.
 Our team can help you price out colocation options at different Tiers to determine which is right for you.

 Another benefit of colocation are the strict physical security measures that are in place.
 These safeguard both your data, and your physical property.
-Data centers have a layered approach to physical security, with multiple security measures in place.
+Colocation data centers have a layered approach to physical security, with multiple security measures in place.

 The layered approach may include the following: